Which Of The Following Is An Example Of Reproductive Isolation

 Mechanical isolation occurs when morphological differences prevent successful mating.
 These differences can involve the size or shape of reproductive organs.

-- Example: Different species of Salvia plants have specific floral structures that are adapted to different pollinators.
-The unique arrangements of stamens and pistils ensure that pollen is transferred only between flowers of the same species, preventing cross-pollination with other Salvia species.
+• Example: Different species of Salvia plants have specific floral structures that are adapted to different pollinators.
+The unique arrangements of stamens and pistils see to it that pollen is transferred only between flowers of the same species, preventing cross-pollination with other Salvia species.

 Gametic Isolation